tarmolov/tarmolov.github.com/_posts/2013-09-25-bem-calendar.md

 after_success: ./update-gh-pages.sh
 ```

-Now travis regenerates my demo for eash push.
+Now travis regenerates my demo for each push.
 It works like a magic.

 ### Conclusion

-BEM calendar is a very simple appliction but this article is not about creating calendars.
+BEM calendar is a very simple application but this article is not about creating calendars.
 My goal is to show you principles of good development:

-  * Develope design of an application carefully and lay the groundwork for future possible features.
+  * Develop design of an application carefully and lay the groundwork for future possible features.
   * Use tools which help to write more accurate and stable code.
   * Test your code not only with unit tests but add crossbrowser tests, too.
   * Automate everything you can do.

 I hope this article provide will be useful for you further projects.

-And thanks to all those corageous who read this article up to the end :)
+And thanks to all those courageous who read this article up to the end :)